apothan/distrox/README.md

 # distrox

-A distributed social network build on IPFS.
+A distributed social network build on IPFS using Rust, compiling to WASM and Electron.

 ## TODO